mayabenowitz/Origins/comments/comments.md

 comment: "When we're in the semiclassical regime, this equation has to boil down to the standard friedmann equation with all matter+dm sources turned on no?
 As it stands, it seems not to."

 response: "We are **not** in the semiclassical regime here.
+In fact, we are **never** in the semiclassical regime in accordance to the principle of quantum universality -- that is, the universe is quantum on all scales.
 We are working from first principles to apply quantum theory to the entire universe.
-The entire purpose of this program is to work out the observable consequences of the stated principles and emerge spacetime and all field content.
-Before one can reach the Friedmann equation one first has to *derive* GR from the wave function of the universe."
+The entire purpose of this program is to work out the observable consequences of the stated principles and emerge spacetime and the field content of SM + whatever else is required for internal consistency.
+Before one can reach the Friedmann equation one needs to 1) derive a scheme to explain how classicality emerges and 2)
+*derive* GR from the wave function of the universe.
+This is setup in the last section of the paper."

 Page 6: "Equation (2.1) is far from the whole story, yet one reads off an unambiguous prediction: